Thomson Reuters FX volumes jump in September

-LONDON Trading volumes on currency platforms run by Thomson Reuters surged by a third year-on-year to more than $400 billion (249.31 billion pounds) a day in September, the first month to reflect fully a recovery in market volatility fuelled by politics and a dollar rally.
+LONDON Oct 10 Trading volumes on currency platforms run by Thomson Reuters surged by a third year-on-year to more than $400 billion a day in September, the first month to reflect fully a recovery in market volatility fuelled by politics and a dollar rally.

 Volatility, which tends to drive volumes higher by increasing the potential returns for traders from day-to-day activity, was at or around all-time lows for the first six months of this year, stemming activity among major dealers.